 The answer is another question.
 Can you position a robot to 0.1mm if necessary?
 Can you maintain the end effector at 90.0 degrees as you move it about?
 No, teaching by hand (called lead-by-the-nose) seems user friendly at first glance but the real world needs more precision.

 What if you have a tray containing 100 positions?
 It is best to let the system calculate them.
-Some users have 1000s of positions for various reasons, all listed in precise Cartesian coordinates.
+Some users have 1000s of positions for various reasons, all listed in precise Cartesian coordinates calculated by the software.

 Why is there no off-line programming?